Loading...

 Click Save when finished.

-WriteupsDB serves as a central repository for all the writeups available in PlexTrac.
-Its purpose is to categorize, associate them with specific use cases, and facilitate reuse.
+WriteupsDB is a central repository for all the writeups available in PlexTrac.
+Its purpose is to categorize them, associate them with specific use cases, and facilitate reuse.
 By structuring and refining the findings, writeups can be seamlessly incorporated into other deliverables, such as a report.

 Users access by clicking Content Library in the application's main menu and then clicking WriteupsDB.